fransilvion/ESC_RNA_seq/pathway_enrichment_analysis/pathway_analysis_report.md

     ## [29] "MUSCLE CONTRACTION"
     ## [30] "DISEASES OF GLYCOSYLATION"

 Again we have a lot of collagen and ECM related pathways.
 Also, notice that there is a signaling by BMP.
-According to \[published data\] BMP is inhibited at later stages of DE differentiation.
+According to [published data](https://www.cell.com/cell-reports/abstract/S2211-1247(18)30151-7) BMP is inhibited at later stages of DE differentiation.
 Here comes the question, how should we interpret the result of GSEA enrichment: if we see enrichment at the top for one of the pathways, does it mean that it's activated?
 Probably it depends on annotation, here it's Reactome, and probably signaling by BMP has no direction.

 #### GSE98411